adi1090x/CustomArch/README.md

 + While installing it on the USB, installer seems like it freezed when grub was installing.
 Problem it - `os-prober` was taking a long time to detect other OS installed on system. it took 10-12 mins to complete. on other media (SDcard & HDD), there was no such issue.
 Maybe it's a bug related to os-prober, thought i should mention it here. if you face it, pls wait!
 + It's a 64-bit only ISO/OS.
 + ***Updates:*** Well, the best things is, you'll always get the latest Linux kernel, Archlinux System & Packages, if you `build it`. if you can't, Then Install this ISO, run `sudo pacman -Sy archlinux-keyring && sudo pacman -Syu` & DONE, you'll have the latest Arch Linux system.
++ This project is just a derivative of Arch Linux, It's Not [Arch Linux](https://www.archlinux.org) itself.
 + Share this **repo** with your friends/classmates/colleagues who're new to linux/Archlinux.